Inaimathi/lisk/README.md

 	> data Foo = Foo Int Int

-Actually, we might want to go the whole nine and treat symbol-named functions as infix so that that last line of `fib` cn get translated as
+Actually, we might want to go the whole nine and treat symbol-named functions as infix so that that last line of `fib` can get translated as

 	(fib (n - 1)) + (fib (n - 2))